 His perspective is hilarious and it's also a triumph of the human spirit.
-And THAT is why Chuck Berry is pure rock and roll, with a purity level of 99.92%.
+And THAT is why Chuck Berry, himself, is rock and roll (minus any alcohol) with a purity level of 99.92%.

 If it's of any interest to you, you can definitely get enjoyment from the wonderful Chuck Berry documentary, 'Hail, Hail Rock & Roll', the passion project that took Keith Richards from a state of blissful expectation to work on it alongside the man he idolized in order to share his story with others -- only to be gravely disappointed and disenchanted by just how ornery a man his subject could be!

 But Chuck Berry never claimed to be a great guy to hang out with, & he's never tried to sell anyone on that.
 Clearly, Keith Richards would be the rocker one might want to kick back with.
 And Richards was sorely mistaken thinking he might enjoy spending loads of time with the man he so admired.
 But Chuck Berry, with all of his quirks and idiosyncrasies, is all right with me.

 And of course that Chuck Berry biopic is in the works.
 If not by me (I'd be happy to discuss my passion for the project with Chuck Berry and his people :)) then by someone.